The Rosenblatt Family and Iron and Steel In Utah

 "Nathan Rosenblatt, Joseph's father, emigrated from Russia in 1880 and eventually made Salt Lake City his family's home where he founded Utah's first steel mill and created the American Foundry and Machine Company.
 After graduating from the U of U, Joseph commenced working with his father and two brothers and in 1946 became president of Eimco, one of the many Rosenblatt family concerns.
 Under Joseph's leadership, Eimco emerged as a major international producer of underground machinery for the extraction of coal and minerals as well as for the building of highway and railroad tunnels.
 By the time of Rosenblatt's retirement in 1964, company divisions had been established in France, Great Britain, Italy, South Africa, and Australia making Eimco a multi-million dollar industry."
 (Finding aid for the Joseph Rosenblatt papers at University of Utah)

-Utah Junk Company
+Utah Junk Company (1899-1919)

 The Utah Junk Company, originally founded by the patriarch Nathan Rosenblatt in the early 1890s behind the family home on State Street, was the corporate bedrock for all their later operations.
 It was the scrap and salvage engine that generated the raw material and capital for their entry into heavy manufacturing.

-During this timeframe in late 1918, the family was actively leveraging the Utah Junk Company's momentum to expand their industrial footprint, building additions to their plant on West Seventh South to handle government boilerplate contracts.
+During this time-frame in late 1918, the family was actively leveraging the Utah Junk Company's momentum to expand their industrial footprint, building additions to their plant on West Seventh South to handle government boilerplate contracts.
 This immediate trajectory led directly to the formalized maturation of the Utah Steel Corporation in Midvale and the subsequent rise of EIMCO.

 In the tightly managed, family-run structure of Utah Junk Co. during the war years, Morris Samuel played a critical executive role alongside his father Nathan and brother Simon, anchoring the family's transition from local scrap merchants to regional iron and steel powerhouses.